-If Then A nonresident employee performs all services in California (may include spouse of a military service member).
+If Then A nonresident employee performs their entire service within California during the year (may include spouse of a military service member).
 The wages paid to the nonresident employee are subject to California PIT withholding.
-The PIT must be withheld from all wages paid in accordance with the employee's Form W-4 or DE 4.
-However, the spouse of a military service member may exclude wages from California PIT withholding by marking the corresponding box when filing a DE 4 (refer to page 13).
+The PIT must be withheld from all wages paid in accordance with the employee's DE 4.
+However, the spouse of a military service member may exclude wages from California PIT withholding by marking the corresponding box when filing a DE 4.
+Refer to the withholding requirements on page 13.
 The wages paid must be reported as PIT wages on the DE 9C.
 The PIT withheld must also be reported on the DE 9C.
 A nonresident employee performs services both in California as well as in another state.
 Only the wages earned in California are subject to California PIT withholding.
 The amount of wages subject to California PIT withholding is that portion of the total number of working days employed in California compared to the total number of working days employed in both California and the other state.
 The California wages must be reported as PIT wages on the DE 9C.
 The PIT withheld must also be reported on the DE 9C.
 NOTE: For employees whose compensation depends on the volume of business transacted, the amount of earnings subject to California PIT withholding is that portion received for the volume of business transacted in California compared to the total volume of business in both California and the other state.